dwave-examples/template-dash/CONTRIBUTING.md

 documentation
 [here](https://docs.ocean.dwavesys.com/en/stable/overview/install.html).

-Feel free to copy the [`.circleci/`](.circleci/) directory into your example's root directory.
+The example repository should contain the [`.circleci/`](.circleci/) directory to support running tests in CI.
 Once approved, we will make sure that your example is set up on our CircleCI account.

-To ensure your example runs in [GitHub Codespaces](https://docs.github.com/en/codespaces/overview), copy the [`.devcontainer/`](.devcontainer/) directory into your example's root directory.
+To ensure your example runs in [GitHub Codespaces](https://docs.github.com/en/codespaces/overview), make sure to include the [`.devcontainer/`](.devcontainer/) directory into your example's root directory.

 ### Code